Greetings, salutations, and welcome one, welcome all to another Friday’s Rugby News. And not just any ol’ Friday but the Friday before a Bledisloe!

 But, back to the silence of the lamb lovers.
 I can’t shake the feeling that they’re seething, have had two weeks to correct their flaws, are settled and are lying in wait, ready to extract more than a modicum of revenge against much the same side who featured in the Santa Fe Surrender that let in near 70 points.
 70 goddam points!

 To our lot.
 Just what exactly has, or will change from two weeks back?
 Will ‘Mr 36 minutes Tupou’ suddenly play out of his skin for 75 and nullify the Aussie born Kiwi props?
 Will The Lip suddenly have faster clearance, better box kicks and rediscover his running game from a decade ago?
-Will our #10 control the game better than any of the previous 20 tests he’s played before?
+Will our #10 control the game better than any of the previous 20 tests he’s played?
 Will our loosies get over the top of theirs?
 Will our backs exploit time and space better than theirs?
 Will our bench finish over the top of theirs?
 If you answer ‘no’ to any of the above, then the only question that remains is, Kiwis by how many?

 So on that front, what does a good result look like?
-The DKO team dropped a terrific pod midweek and I really liked the theme of: just where are this Wallabies side at?
+The DKO team dropped a terrific pod midweek and I really liked the theme of: just where is this Wallabies side at?
 And perhaps Nick W summed it up best: ‘the average side of mediocre’.

 To that end I’m of the belief that if our team can keep the Minstrels to under 30 that’ll be a reasonable result.
 But, if the Kiwis get a fast start and doubt creeps into the Wallabies, and leadership, real onfield take control leadership, goes missing, the Santa Fe Surrender will look like a close run thing.